 • Identify and discuss the four main functions of computer hardware: input, processing, output, and storage

-• Students will iterate major steps in the historical development of computers and information systems
+• Iterate major steps in the historical development of computers and information systems

-• Students will Identify, describe and use communications and networking terminology and technology to include Internet operations and its uses
+• Identify, describe and use communications and networking terminology and technology to include Internet operations and its uses

-• Students will be able to explain and present to the class, the major operating system functions and demonstrate usage of operating system services to include: disk management, file management, and memory management
+• Explain and present to the class, the major operating system functions and demonstrate usage of operating system services to include: disk management, file management, and memory management

-• Students will successfully Identify and discuss computer ethics and security issues
+• Identify and discuss computer ethics and security issues

-• Students will demonstrate searching, validation, and evaluation of information found online and in library databases
+• Demonstrate searching, validation, and evaluation of information found online and in library databases

-• Students will be able to list the use of important categories of application software: word processing, spreadsheet, database management, and presentation graphics
+• List the use of important categories of application software: word processing, spreadsheet, database management, and presentation graphics

-• Students will Identify and discuss software development processes and programming languages
+• Identify and discuss software development processes and programming languages

-• Students will successfully create a website with HTML tags and post to a Web server
+• Successfully create a website with HTML tags and post to a Web server

 - Computer Hardware